Comparing Piston vs Diaphragm Regulator – Differences Explained

 If you are looking to take up scuba diving seriously, you will need to get a regulator at some time.
-There are two main types of regulators that you can get; a piston or a diaphragm based regulator.
+There are two main types of regulators that you can get; a piston or a diaphragm first stage regulator.

 - 1 What Does A Scuba Regulator Consist Of?